-This is going to sound counterintuitive, but you’ll get a better picture when you watch TV with an antenna than with streaming or cable.
+This is going to sound counterintuitive, but you’ll get a better picture when you watch TV with an antenna.

-To manage all those channels, cable companies compress video and audio before delivering it to your television.
-The signal network TV sends doesn’t have that extra layer of compression, so what’s coming into your antenna could be a much clearer picture than what you’re getting via cable.
+The signal network TV sends to your television skips a layer of video and audio compression that other services use, so what’s coming into your antenna could be a much clearer picture than what you’re getting elsewhere.
 And as televisions get bigger and definition gets higher, you’re more likely to notice that difference!

 Access To Information In Bad Weather

 Here’s another surprising reason you need an antenna: safety.
-When storms come through, it’s easy to lose your dish signal, and cable and internet can both go out on you.
+When storms come through, you could lose your other services.
 What’s left?
 So long as the electricity is still on (or your generator is running), an antenna will deliver local weather from your local stations directly to your television — which is exactly what you’ll want to see in this scenario.

 More Free Sports Coverage

 Every family seems to have at least one sports fanatic.
-Paying extra for a premium sports package on cable or bonus streaming services might seem like the only option for covering all of your game-day bases, but if you have an antenna, you know that local stations tend to broadcast college football all day on Saturdays and NFL games all day on Sundays.
 Network television also runs plenty of NBA, MLB and NHL games, plus PGA and NASCAR.
+And if you have an antenna, you already know that local stations tend to broadcast college football all day on Saturdays and NFL games all day on Sundays.
+And it’s all free!